If I could offer you one piece of advice, it would be this: don’t bet your egg-nest on any one social media site.

 Adam Singer takes Hein’s point a step further — it’s not just the lost content and impact on search, it’s the loss of hard-earned subscribers and hurts a brand’s credibility with a bad choice.

 Singer’s words sting me personally as much the site’s shuttering.
 Why?
 Because over the course of several years, I’ve got 220 posts on Posterous.

 These posts vary: mini-rants, confessions, surprises, travels, tragedies, pop culture, fired-up passion, famous people, cool tools, and tips.
 These are all the things in between, more than a tweet, as Solis might say, but less than a post.

 I’ve used Posterous’ backup tool and did not find it all that valuable, save for saving photos.

 Maybe its Not the Content, it’s the Community

 A while back I secured a Tumblr account, but only recently started experimenting with it more and more.
 In many ways, I use it the same way I used Posterous, except in my view, Tumblr has a far more active community.
 It’s more like a social network and less like a blog.

-Posterous was trying to go there too, once; it’s fate now rests in promoted tweets.
+Posterous was trying to go there too, once; its fate now rests in promoted tweets.

 Even so, I still think it’s valuable to participate and contribute on these micro-blogs.
-If you are willing to add value with every post, it’s a great way to creatively repurpose content.
+If you are willing to add value to every post, it’s a great way to creatively repurpose content.
 And that means trading the chance to connect and engage with someone new with the risk of seeing your time investment lost.

 It’s always going to be that way with every social site you rent or share, rather than own.
 The chances of success are half-luck — so are the chances of every other social site, Facebook included.